Earthquake Early Warning

 - Power infrastructure: Protect power stations and grid facilities from strong shaking.

 EEW systems are currently operating in several countries, and others are building them.
-Since 2006 the USGS has been working to develop EEW for the United States, with the help of several cooperating organizations including the California Geological Survey (CGS), the California Institute of Technology (Caltech), the California Office of Emergency Services (CalOES), the Moore Foundation, the Southern California Earthquake Center (SCEC), the Swiss Federal Institute of Technology, Zürich, the University of California, Berkeley, and the University of Washington.
+Since 2006 the USGS has been working to develop EEW for the United States, with the help of several cooperating organizations including the California Geological Survey (CGS), the California Institute of Technology (Caltech), the California Office of Emergency Services (CalOES), the Moore Foundation, the University of California, Berkeley, the University of Washington, and the University of Oregon.
 The goal is to create and operate an EEW system for the highest risk areas of the United States beginning with the West Coast states: California, Washington, and Oregon.

 A demonstration EEW system called ShakeAlert began sending test notifications to selected users in California in January 2012.
 The system detects earthquakes using the California Integrated Seismic Network (CISN),an existing network of about 400 high-quality ground motion sensors.
 CISN is a partnership between the USGS, State of California, Caltech, and University of California, Berkeley, and is one of seven regional networks that make up the Advanced National Seismic System (ANSS).